preciofishbone/OmniaDocs/document-management/author/controlled-documents-library/index.rst

 Creating a draft document
 **************************
 When adding documents to a Controlled Documents library the author can either create a new draft or upload a document.
 If it’s a Controlled Document the author will actually work with here, a document should normally be created from scratch.
-If it’s a document that will be uses as it is, for example as an appendice, it makes more sense to upload a document.
+If it’s a document that will be used as it is, for example as an appendice, it makes more sense to upload the document.

 Creating a new draft document
 ----------------------------------